 Apply for Medicare Drug coverage online.
 WellCare's portal is safe, fast and offers different prescription drug coverage options.

-Medicare Prescription Drug Plans – PDP
+Medicare Prescription Drug Plans – PDP in Maryland

 Medicare requires that Medicare eligible consumers have drug coverage, either through a Medicare approved insurance carrier, or other creditable coverage through an employer or union plan.
 The creditable coverage must be as good as or better coverage than what Medicare offers.
 If it is not, you will typically receive a letter from Medicare explaining your options.
 If you don’t obtain coverage, you will start accruing financial penalties.